PolicyExpert/coding-assessment/README.md

 - Two cans of Coke, for £1.

 Use the following example of a receipt to know what data needs to be captured.
-There iss no requirement to actually format or print a receipt.
+There is no requirement to actually format or print a receipt.

     Beans                0.50
     Beans                0.50